This fun, iconic city in the Pacific Northwest is so much fun you could spend a week exploring the area. But what if you only have a day in Seattle?

 - Walkable Waterfront Park.
 This area includes 20 piers to eat, relax and enjoy the sights.
 Many whale watching tours start from this area, too.

 - Museum of Pop Culture.
 If you’re a pop culture fan, you’ll love this place!
 You could spend just an hour seeing the highlights or a whole day exploring everything music from Disney to Pearl Jam.
-(This is on my list for next trip to Seattle!)
+This is also one of the best things to do in winter in Seattle!

 - Freemont Troll.
 A weirdly fun attraction just about 15 minutes drive north of downtown Seattle.
 It’s a photo op that kids and adults will love.
 Kind of reminds me of the Breckenridge Troll in Colorado!